 If you crave sweets make sure you have some fruit on hand and make a batch of one of our cookie recipes to help get you through the initial transitions.
 Even if you eat half a dozen homemade macaroons sweetened with stevia, it's a big step in the right direction over tearing into a package of cookies laden with corn syrup, refined white flour and low quality "cheap" oils.

-Try the free printable food diary, nobody will see it but you, so be brutally honest with yourself.
+Try a food diary, nobody will see it but you, so be brutally honest with yourself.
 Take stock of what triggers over-eating or indulging on health-zapping junk foods.
 And commit to making healthier choices.
 You will see and feel the positive difference in your body and your mind.